razla/Patch-of-Invisibility/README.md

 ```bash
 python ensemble.py --model=yolov4 --tiny --method=bbgan --epochs=1000
 ```
 - `--model`: detector model.
-You can use yolov2, yolov3, yolov4, or fasterrcnn.
+You can use yolov3, yolov4, or yolov5s.
 - `--tiny`: only works for YOLOv3 and YOLOv4.
 To use TOLOv4tiny, enable this argument.
 - `--method`: which kind of method to use (bbgan/raw/random_raw/random_gan/nes).
 - `--epochs`: number of epochs to train.